Learning languages made easy ! (Part 2)

 - This simple trick let the word in your brain and while trying to not break your head around the it, you will automatically start remembering it.
 Think of it as the ‘pink elephant experiment‘!
 If I tell you to NOT think about a pink elephant, what are you thinking about? – Well there you go!

 - You don’t feel like studying today and after work you just want to lay down and watch a movie?
 Perfect do that!
 Watch as many movies as you want but keep up one rule….
 Watch them in the language you’re learning with subtitles in the language you’re learning.
+If you don’t have any on your streaming platforms that you normally watch, you may want to think about downloading some to your computer.
+You can start by checking out the best torrenting sites 2022 and going from there.
+Who knows what language films you’ll find!

 - Every movie is getting easier and you will always understand more and learn new words by reading the subtitles.
 This is the perfect method to give your brain a moment to relax without loosing the opportunity to learn.
 Do this for 6 months and I promise you, you’re language skills will grow that big, that after this periode you’re going to understand everything!